hdShang/arxiv-daily/docs/cs-AI/2025-06-12/papers/250610674v1-telemath-a-benchmark-for-large-language-models-in-telecom-mathematic.md

 ---
 layout: default
-title: TeleMath: A Benchmark for Large Language Models in Telecom Mathematical Problem Solving
+title: "TeleMath: A Benchmark for Large Language Models in Telecom Mathematical Problem Solving"
 ---

 # TeleMath: A Benchmark for Large Language Models in Telecom Mathematical Problem Solving